Craniosacral Therapy for Dyslexia in New York City

 Relieving pressure, restoring ease

-Craniosacral Therapy addresses restrictions throughout the craniosacral system.
-When tension eases, abnormal pressure on the brain can reduce, allowing more optimal function.
+Craniosacral Therapy is a gentle, hands-on method that addresses restrictions throughout the craniosacral system.
+When tension eases, abnormal pressure on the brain can reduce, allowing for more comfortable, optimal function.
+CST is complementary care — it is not a cure for dyslexia.

 - Gentle, hands-on work to balance cranial bones and membranes.

-- Focus on temporal regions and other areas showing restriction.
+- Focus on the temporal regions and other areas showing restriction.

 - Pairing with nutrition, movement, and breathing suggestions to support the nervous system.

-Dr. Kaminsky blends CST and other modalities to help reduce pressure on nerves and improve balance in the craniosacral system.
+Dr. Kaminsky blends Craniosacral Therapy with other gentle modalities to help reduce pressure on nerves and improve balance within the craniosacral system.
+Every plan is shaped around the individual child, with sessions kept calm, quiet, and paced to their comfort.

-- Realigning cranial bones and vertebrae can lessen nerve pressure that impacts processing.
+- Realigning cranial bones and vertebrae can lessen nerve pressure that influences processing.

-- Sessions are non-invasive, quiet, and tailored to a child's tolerance.
+- Sessions are non-invasive, quiet, and tailored to a child's tolerance — no cracking or force.

-- Benefits may also include improved sleep, focus, and daytime calmness.
+- Reported benefits may also include improved sleep, focus, and daytime calmness.

 Three steps to supportive care